united-manufacturing-hub/united-manufacturing-hub/docs/static/openapi/output/markdown/Apis/DefaultApi.md

 <a name="getAssetStates"></a>
 # **getAssetStates**
-> inline_response_200 getAssetStates(customer, location, asset, from, to, keepStatesInteger)
+> asset_states getAssetStates(customer, location, asset, from, to, keepStatesInteger)